stefanlourens/stefanlourens.github.io/resume/resume.md

 At Takealot, I spearheaded a transformative initiative by integrating MrD into our logistics operations.
 Faced with the challenge of an outdated PHP application, I led the design and implementation of a cutting-edge logistics platform from the ground up, showcasing my proficiency in full-stack development and an array of technologies, including:
-* Front-End: Utilizing Angular to craft a user-friendly and dynamic interface.
+* Front-End: Utilizing Angular to craft a user-friendly and dynamic interfaces.
-* Back-End: Employing Scala and Play framework for robust server-side functionality.
+* Back-End: Employing Scala and Play framework for robust server-side functionality and APIs.
-* Database Management: Employing Postgres for data storage and retrieval.
+* Database Design: Employing Postgres for data storage and retrieval.

 My key achievements in this role include:
 * Real-time Driver and Delivery Tracking: Developed a web-based software solution enabling real-time tracking and